fperf/fperf/docs/quickstart.md

 fperf http_testing -url http://example.com
 ```

-We call the `http_testing` a testcase, `fperf` runs the testcase and pass the url to it.
+We call the `http_testing` a testcase, `fperf` runs the testcase and pass an url to it.
 This will run the benchmark
 with default fperf options(1 connection, 1 goroutine, no delay)

 ### Run by concurrency